 Your Name:

 Your Telephone: (Day) (Home)

 Your Address:

+Zip Code

 Name And Telephone Of Your Attorney (if any):

 Name Of Judge(s):

-Court Of Appeals [ ] Superior Court [ ]
+Court Of Appeals [] Superior Court []

 Case Name And Number:

-Date of Action Which Forms Basis Of This Comp laint:
+Date Of Action Which Forms Basis Of This Complaint:

-Please specify exactly, in your own words, what action or behavior of the judge is the reasons(s) of your complaint.
+Please specify exactly, in your own words, what action or behavior of the judge is the reason(s) of your complaint.
 Please provide relevant dates, the name of others present, and copies of any papers or pleadings which may assist the Commission in its review of your complaint.
 Use the back of this form and additional sheets if necessary.

+FOD OFFICE LIGE ONLY

-FOR OFFICE USE ONLY Complaint No Reviewed Investigation Disposition
+FOR OFFICE USE ONLY

-Signed:

-Dated:
+Complaint No

+Reviewed

+Investigation

+-

+Disposition

+Dated.
 Please return this completed form to:

-r reuse return uns compreted form to.

-Executive Director

-D.C.
-Commission on Judicial

-Disabilities and Tenure

-Building A, Room 312

-515 Fifth Street, N.W.
+Executive Director D.C.
+Commission on Judicial Disabilities and Tenure Building A, Room 246 515 Fifth Street, N.W.
+Washington, D.C.
+20001